offsoc/onionprobe/docs/man/onionprobe.1.md

     # Prometheus exporter port
     prometheus_exporter_port: 9091

+    # Max random time in seconds between probing each endpoint
+    interval: 5

+    # Max random time in seconds to wait between each round of tests (a round = a
+    # pass among all defined endpoints)
+    sleep: 5

     # Whether to shuffle list to scramble the ordering of the probe to avoid
     # the endpoint list to be guessed by a third party.
     #